Clients Versus Architects

 PDF Version: Portrait layout, not reformattable (not an .epub).

 Becomes available as a stretch goal once funding is sufficient to produce in minimum quantity.
-This will be printed using 157 gram Gold East matte art paper printed with a spot gloss varnish applied on the photographs only, not in the background.
+This will be printed using 157 gram Gold East matte art paper printed with a spot gloss varnish applied on the photographs.

 Posters: 18″x24″